Budgie Parakeet Colors, Varieties, Mutations and Genetics

 The Clearflight Pied has two main characteristics: a clear patch on the back of the head and, ideally, completely clear primary flight and long tail feathers.
 All other features are normal.
 Sometimes the major coverts (row of feathers above the flight feathers) are also clear.
 Usually there are some small patches of clear body feathers up around the neck.
 Poorly marked Clearflight Pieds can look like Recessive Pieds, but they can be distinguished from them by the white iris ring, which is always present in adult Clearflights.
 Some specimens may also resemble Australian Pieds but may be distinguished from them by two characteristics: Clearflights have normally colored blue-gray feet (Dominant Pieds usually have pink feet), and second, if they possess extensive clear areas on the breast, these always extends down from the mask whereas the clear areas of a Dominant Pied are always lower down on the abdomen with an area of normal body color immediately below the mask and separated from it by a sharp dividing line

 The inheritance pattern of Clearflight Pied is the same as Dominant Pied.
 However, Clearflight Pied is unrelated to either Dominant Pied or Recessive Pied, and a budgie can have any combination of the three pieds at the same time.
 There are only two alleles for Clearflight Pied: the normal gene and the Clearflight Pied gene.
 The Clearflight Pied gene is completely dominant to the recessive normal gene.
-This means that a single-factor (sf) Clearflight Pied looks the same as the double-factor (df) Clearflight Died.
+This means that a single-factor (sf) Clearflight Pied looks the same as the double-factor (df) Clearflight Pied.

 Dark-Eyed Clear